stackevo/spudreq/draft-trammell-spud-req.md

 environments.

-Incremental deployability likely requires limitations of the vocabulary used in signaling, to ensure that each actor in a nontrusted environment has incentives to participate in the signaling protocol honestly; see
+Incremental deployability likely requires limitations of the vocabulary used in signaling, to ensure that each actor in a non-trusted environment has incentives to participate in the signaling protocol honestly; see
 {{I-D.trammell-stackevo-explicit-coop}} for more.

 ## Protection against trivial abuse

-Malicious background traffic is a serious problem for UDP-based protocols due to the ease of forging source addresses in UDP together with the only limited deployment of network egress filtering {{RFC2827}}.
+Malicious background traffic is a serious problem for UDP-based protocols due to the ease of forging source addresses in UDP together with only limited deployment of network egress filtering {{RFC2827}}.
 Trivial abuse includes flooding and state exhaustion attacks, as well as reflection and amplification attacks.
 SPUD must provide minimal protection against this